Fraternity and Sorority Life Staff

 Gaius George, Coordinator

 Gaius earned his B.B.A. in Management Information Systems and Masters in Human Relations from the University of Oklahoma.
 Looking back on his experience, his journey into higher education seems like a natural fit since his work in Student Affairs began his second year as an undergraduate in college.
 He is a proud member of Omega Delta Phi Fraternity Inc., Xi Chapter, Spring 1998.
 August 2016 will mark the beginning of Gaius’ twelfth year of service to TCU.
 He’s a certified mediator, photographer, and the 2014 St. Jude Children’s Research Hospital Up ‘til Dawn Advisor of the Year.
 Gaius serves as the Multicultural Greek Council, Independent Greek Council, Collaborative Greek Alliance and Up ’til Dawn advisor.
-He also is the Hall Director for Martin Moore.
+He also oversees programmatic and leadership initiatives in the office.

 Devin Gregory, Coordinator

 Devin is an alumna of the University of Arizona where she received a Bachelor of Arts degree in Political Science.
 She felt such support and connection through her Panhellenic experience that she decided to pursue a Master of Arts degree in Higher Education Leadership.
 While completing her Masters degree at the University of San Diego, Devin worked as the Interfraternity Council Advisor.
 She also advised 4 chapters and aided in the establishment of 2 new fraternities and 1 sorority on campus.
 Devin started as the Panhellenic Advisor in 2015 and has loved her experience working with a community that is as high achieving, polished, and values-centered as the Panhellenic women are here at TCU.
 Devin prides herself on being an available resource for our students offering holistic support for their college and sorority experience.
 She is a true believer in the fraternity and sorority experience and is a vigilant advocate for the power it has to build better men and women.
-Devin is absolutely thrilled to serve as the Panhellenic Advisor and Hall Director for Moody and Wiggins.
+Devin is absolutely thrilled to serve as the advisor to the NPHC and Panhellenic Councils.
+She also helps oversee Fraternity and Sorority housing initiatives including the Chapter Resident Assistant (CRA) model.

 Evan Konecky, Coordinator